-We encourage all residents, tenants, landlords, agents and businesses in Waltham Forest and neighbouring boroughs to respond to the consultation.
+We encouraged all residents, tenants, landlords, agents and businesses in Waltham Forest and neighbouring boroughs to respond to the consultation.

-We have asked an independent organisation called Public Perspectives to help manage the consultation.
+We asked an independent organisation called Public Perspectives to help manage the consultation.

-You can also attend public meetings being held separately for residents and landlords/ agents/ property professionals on the following dates:
+Public meetings were held separately for residents and landlords/ agents/ property professionals on the following dates: